hp35/elmagii/lect-01/README.md

-# Lecture 1 - Electrostatics, the superposition principle and Gauss' law
+# Lecture 1 - Electrostatics and the superposition principle

-This directory contains the Lecture Notes for Lecture 1, <i>Elektrostatik, superpositionsprincipen och Gauss lag</i> (English: <i> Electrostatics, the superposition principle and Gauss' law</i>), including all TeX code (plain TeX, no LaTeX), MetaPost figures and supporting material.
+This directory contains the Lecture Notes for Lecture 1, <i>Elektrostatik och superpositionsprincipen</i> (English: <i> Electrostatics and the superposition principle</i>), including all TeX code (plain TeX, no LaTeX), MetaPost figures and supporting material.

 ## Primary files of interest